syncfusion-content/windowsforms-docs/WindowsForms/sfdatetimeedit/Overview.md

 NullString
 </td>
 <td>
-To specifies the text visible when there is no date selected.
+Specifies the text visible when the date is not selected.
 </td>
 </tr>
 <tr>